GregSelles/22913998.github.io/index.md

 ## Welcome To my page and Project report

-Before we get into the details and reflection of Project-1 SUBot.Gardens,

-Please note the brief introduction and background, including attached CV on more details about me, Greg Selles.
+Before we dive into details and reflection of Project-1, Please see the brief introduction and background I have provided to give you a better understanding of who I am, including an attached CV with more details about me, Greg Selles.

 ![Profile of Greg Selles](Profile.jpeg)

-## More about me
+### More about Me

 HI